 What is the quality of this unclear felt sense?
 Let a word, a phrase, or an image come up from the felt sense itself.
 It might be a descriptive word, like "tight, sticky, scary, stuck, heavy, jumpy," or it might be a phrase.
 An image or a memory might come to mind instead.
 Stay with the quality of the felt sense until something fits it just right.

 Try to avoid simple labels such as "sad, angry, mad."
 Keep in mind that your inner felt sense might offer up a much more creative name or an image.
-Allow the descriptive process to unusual if it wants to be.
-Your felt sense descriptions do not need not make logical sense.
+Allow the descriptive process to be unusual if it wants to be.
+Your felt sense descriptions need not make logical sense.

 4. Resonating (Checking if the Description Fits)